saultyevil/osrs-ping/README.md

 # OldSchool Runescape Ping

 A Python script used to ping OldSchool RuneScape worlds.
-Currently works on Unix and Unix-like operating systems, but doesn't currently work on Windows.
-Windows support will be added when I can get onto a Windows based machine!
+Currently works on macOS and Linux (?) operating systems, but doesn't currently work on Windows.
+Windows support will be added at a later date!

 ## Usage